blobotic/notes_public/psychology/1_history_and_approaches.md

 - create a periodic table of elements of sensations
 - used introspection: asking research participants to describe what they experience
 - reaction time instruments
-- Wundt discovered difference between the sensation and perception of a sitmulus
+- Wundt discovered difference between the sensation and perception of a stimulus
 - Tichtener claimed to have identified over 40,000 sensations
 - rigorous and scientific
 - limitations of introspection: subjective experiences